Father Florian X. Racine

 Father Declan Gibson

-Fr.
-Declan is the vocations director of the community.
-Originally from Ireland, he completed his formation studies at Holy Apostles Seminary in Hartford, Connecticut and was ordained to the priesthood in France on Sunday, June 26, 2016, by Bishop Dominque Rey.
+Originally from Ireland, Fr.
+Declan completed his formation studies at Holy Apostles Seminary in Hartford, Connecticut and was ordained to the priesthood in France on Sunday, June 26, 2016, by Bishop Dominque Rey.

 Fr.
 Declan attributes being a Missionary of the Most Holy Eucharist as a truly wonderful gift given to him from the love and humility of our Blessed Mother.
 She loves Jesus so perfectly and wishes to give us her attributes and her heart with which to adore her Son, so that Jesus may receive from us a true communication of hearts…our heart with His heart.